chipjarred/MacMenuBar/README.md

             #endif
 ```

 Now when you select "Show Log" from the "Debug" menu, that item will become disabled.
 Of course, that's not actually want we want, because it will remain disabled even after you close the log window.
 We'd really for it to be enabled or disabled based on whether the log window is currently visible.
+Instead of `.afterAction` we can use `.enabledWhen`:

 ```swift
             #if DEBUG